AryanKshyp/PDFQueryBot_WiDS/README.md

 > Leverage ChatGPT, Documentations, Youtube and other resources to their fullest.

-## Skills and Libraries mentess will learn!!
+## Skills and Libraries mentees will learn!!

 **Numpy, Pandas, Neural Network, Pytorch, Natural Language Processing, RNN, Transformers, RAG, Langchain.**